ICPI/DIV/Training/PT_material_PEPFAR_Academy.md

 ### Pivot Table Training

+1. Your mission, should you choose to accept **(Imran)**
+    - aka background story, but fun!
+    - sample 'real-life' question to solve
 1. What is a pivot table? **(Aaron)**
     - Appearance - could look similar, but purpose is different
     - Raw data compared to summary